Rsbuild Instance

 rsbuild.onAfterBuild

 onAfterBuild is a callback function that is triggered after running the production build.
-You can access the build result information via the stats parameter:
+You can access the build result information via the stats parameter.

-Moreover, you can use isFirstCompile to determine whether it is the first build on watch mode.
+Moreover, you can use isWatch to determine whether it is watch mode, and use isFirstCompile to determine whether it is the first build on watch mode.

 • Type: